SHIXOOM/PAIR/README.md

 # PAIR: A Novel Large Language Model-Guided Selection Strategy for Evolutionary Algorithms
-This is the implementation for the experiments ran for PAIR research paper
--We facilitated the design and implementation for this code to make all experiments easily repeatable and transparent
+This is the implementation for the experiments used for PAIR paper results section -We facilitated the design and implementation for this code to make all experiments easily repeatable and transparent
 ## Utilizing LLMs in Evolutionary Algorithms as Evolutionary Optimizers and to imitate human-based selection (PAIR-Driven Selection)
 Our main tests and experiments are on the *Travelling Salesman Problem* using *TSPLIB95* and *PyConcorde* Libraries to generate problems and find their optimal solutions.